Precision Testing Project

 4th presentation: “Markers for specific drugs” – J. Remon-Masip, SP

-5th presentation: “What is the real value of "new generation sequencing" in lung cancer” – K. Kerr, UK
+5th presentation: “What is the real value of "next generation sequencing" in lung cancer” – K. Kerr, UK

-“Best practices /state of the art in precision testing in colorectal cancer” - Coming Soon
+- “Best practices/state-of-the-art in precision testing in colorectal cancer”

-“Best practices/state of art in precision testing in other cancers” - Coming Soon
+- “Best practices/state-of-the-art in precision testing in other cancers” - Coming Soon

 Following the outcome of the webinars, SPCC will organize an educational meeting on the topic.

-Event dates and details on the venue will be available soon.
+Event format and dates will be available soon.